kevinbirch/sched/README.md

 ## Creating Reminders

-When run, sched looks like this:
+When you run the app, it looks like this:

 ![initial window](https://raw.github.com/kevinbirch/sched/master/images/sched-reminder.png)